 Material history is fundamental for studying heritage conservation and museum practices.
-There’s the obvious fascination of interacting with an actual physical remnant of a distant time and place.
-But the discourse goes even further.
-Who was the owner?
-Maybe they were passed on or used by different people at once?
-Any other signs of wear or damage (beyond the usual aging process)?
-Were there other means of use?
+It’s always fascinating to hold and study a physical remnant of a distant time and place.
+But material history also presents some interesting questions.
+Who was the object’s owner?
+Was it passed on to someone else, or perhaps lost?
+Used by different people at the same time?
+There could be signs of wear or damage, beyond the usual aging process.
 Understanding historical objects and seeking for answers reveal meaningful new stories.
-With storytelling as my unifying theme for Finding Sonder, it’s no surprise that the stories behind objects are significant to me.
+With storytelling as my unifying theme for Finding Sonder, it’s no surprise that the stories behind objects are personally significant to me.

-An old object can also resonate with whoever’s looking at it.
-Objects offer comparisons between a person’s social, cultural or economic backgrounds and lifestyles and that of the historical subject(s).
-For instance, I’m reminded of my experience as a volunteer at the Canadian Museum of History, using objects as primary methods of interaction and historical interpretation.
-I used Viking horns to teach kids that they were used to drink mead, not for helmets!
-When learning about the Gold Rush, visitors held a 4 lb gold nugget and a heavy 8 lb bar (all fake, of course) to feel how heavy pure gold was.
-I used a real scale from the 1800s to teach them how gold was weighted.
+I’m reminded of my experience as a volunteer at the Canadian Museum of History, when I used objects as my primary method of historical interpretation.
+By demonstrating a pair of Viking horns, I educated kids about how they were actually used for drinking mead instead of helmets!
+When learning about the Gold Rush, visitors held a 4 lb gold nugget and a heavy 8 lb bar (all fake, of course) to get an idea of how heavy pure gold was.
+I used a real scale from the 1800s to teach them how gold was properly weighed.
 An object can do wonders, even create a moment of enlightenment, an ephemeral but meaningful exchange between others.

 I share that same enlightened feeling by the excellent work ASI does to uncover these amazing artifacts.